thabach/event-driven-microservices-platform/README.md

 **Solution**

 ```
-# Add nameserver to DNS
+# Add nameserver to DNS (probably need to do "sudo su" first)
 echo "nameserver 8.8.8.8" > /etc/resolv.conf

 # Restart the environment